collective/diazoframework.plone/README.rst

     _ sunburst
-      Provides the resources from *plonetheme.sunburst*.
+      Provides the resources from "plonetheme.sunburst".

     _ index.html
       An empty html file to fill.
 It contains a